IpsitaPradhan1234/GoZee/README.md

 The transport company is looking to automate its operations for managing its fleet of vehicles.
 The system will handle vehicle bookings, rental charges based on per-hour and per-kilometer rates, and maintenance expenses, and track vehicle statistics such as revenue earned, fuel consumption, and repair costs.

-This information will help the company make informed decisions on fleet management, pricing, and profitability analysis.
+This information will help the company make informed decisions on fleet management, Car rental finding,pricing, and profitability analysis.

 ![GoZee Screenshot](https://res.cloudinary.com/dvlgo9z09/image/upload/v1754686804/Screenshot_2025-08-09_022841_yszhs3.png)